ffortefct/observability/README.md

 ```

 You can also add the annotation to the namespace.
 Right after the [sidecar example](https://github.com/open-telemetry/opentelemetry-operator#sidecar-injection) in the OpenTelemetry Operator README you will find an in deep explanation for this annotation.

+It's possible to have both kinds of collectors at the same time.
+The spans will be forwarded to the Jaeger collector.

+## Fine-tune

 ### Resources